jdylanmaddox/Robot_Normalization/README.md

 # Using this Function
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jdylanmaddox/Robot_Normalization/HEAD?labpath=index.ipynb)

 The easiest way to run this function is to click the Binder button above.
 It will load a standalone Binder environment in which you can run the function.
 You simply need to upload your DNA concentration files and change the arguments.
+Note, the Binder environment can take several minutes to load.

-If you're familar with python, you can download the required files (i.e., DM-normalization.py and create_normalization_protocol.py) and run the function as described in main.py.
+If you're familar with python, you can simply download the required files (i.e., DM-normalization.py and create_normalization_protocol.py) and run the function as described in main.py.